- Location: Arizona

 When you're ready, take the test at any Motor Vehicle Division (MVD) branch office or third-party office.
 You don't need an appointment.
 After paying all applicable fees you'll be allotted three attempts to pass the test within 12 months.
 If you fail within this timeframe you'll be required to pay a new $7 application fee.

-Come to the branch with a parent or legal guardian, who must sign your instruction permit application.
-Whoever signs must be willing to be legally responsible for your driving conduct.
+Come to the branch with a parent or legal guardian, who must sign your Application for an Instruction Permit Whoever signs must be willing to be legally responsible for your driving conduct.

 If your parents are married or you have a single legal guardian, you'll just need one signature on the application.
 But if your parents are divorced and share joint custody, both must come with you when you apply for the permit, or both must sign the application in front of a notary public.